MicrosoftDocs/azure-docs/articles/app-service-mobile/app-service-mobile-xamarin-forms-get-started.md

 Here you have a couple of choices.
 You can download the solution to a Mac and open it in Xamarin Studio, or you can download the solution to a Windows computer and open it in Visual Studio.
 You can also use both environments and switch back and forth between them.
 Consider these things:

 * It's easier to run the iOS project of your solution on a Mac.
 You can use Visual Studio on your Windows computer if you want, but it's a bit more complicated because you have to connect to a networked Mac.
-If you're interested in doing that, see [Installing Xamarin.iOS on Windows].
+If you're interested in doing that, see [Setup and Install for Visual Studio and Xamarin](https://msdn.microsoft.com/en-US/library/mt613162.aspx).
 * You can run the Android project on either your Mac or your Windows computer.
 * You can run the Windows project(s) only by using Visual Studio on a Windows computer.